Chocolate Easter Nests

 2. Mix the chocolate buckinis, desiccated coconut, cacao nibs, cacao powder, vanilla and maple syrup together in a large bowl.

-3. Combine the coconut oil and cacao butter in a small saucepan and melt over a low heat.
+3. Combine the coconut oil and cacao butter in a small saucepan and melt over a very low heat.
 Don’t let it boil and switch it off as soon as everything is melted.

 4. Pour the oil mixture into the dry mixture and stir until everything is well combined.